-You trust your medical provider to give you or a loved one a certain standard of care.
-However, when your doctor or surgeon is negligent, the results can be devastating to you and your family.
-Be it medical and dental malpractice or birth injuries and cancer misdiagnosis, know that at Kalinoski Law Offices, we will stand with you to ensure your suffering is compensated and the parties responsible are put to task.
+You should be able to trust your medical provider to give a certain standard of care.
+However, when your doctor or surgeon is negligent, the end results can be devastating to you and your family.
+Kalinoski Law Offices is here to stand with you against medical malpractice, including dental malpractice, birth injuries, and cancer misdiagnosis.

 What is medical malpractice?

-Medical malpractice is negligent or improper treatment of a patient by a medical professional, where the outcome results in loss, harm, or damages sustained because of the poor care.
+Medical malpractice is negligent or improper treatment of a patient by a medical professional.
+In these instances, the outcome results in loss, harm, or damage because of poor care.